-Video Interviews – The Basics
+Video Interviews – Be Prepared

 Here’s a simple checklist of things you can do before and during a video interview to make the most of your time with your potential new employer.